Iván Héjjas: Personal life

-Iván Héjjas married Sarolta Papp, a daughter of György Papp, former police chief of Kecskemét.
+Iván Héjjas married Sarolta Papp, a daughter of György Papp, the former police chief of Kecskemét.
 They were engaged since 1920, but their marriage took place only in November 1938, after, according to his old oath, Héjjas intended to marry only after the first annexed territory since the Treaty of Trianon (i.e. Carpathian Ruthenia under the First Vienna Award) had returned to Hungary.
 In the second half of 1920, he had extra-marital affair with actress Ilona Rulf.

 Héjjas obtained a doctorate of law, after defending his academic thesis on aviation law at the Faculty of Economics of the Royal Hungarian Pázmány Péter University (present-day Eötvös Loránd University) in 1933.
 He received the title of private university teacher there in 1934.
 He was a board member of the Association of Hungarian Vineyards and Mountain Communities.
 He was granted the Officer of the Order of the Crown of Italy in April 1943.